Ernanm280/Azure-network-protocols/README.md

 <br>
 <br>

-- While the ping was running, I configured the Network Security Group (NSG) associated with the Ubuntu VM to block inbound ICMP traffic:
+While the ping was running, I configured the Network Security Group (NSG) associated with the Ubuntu VM to block inbound ICMP traffic.:

 1. Navigate to the Ubuntu VM in Azure
 2. Open **Network Settings**